Ian Rush: Liverpool: 1980–1987

 He was voted PFA Young Player of the Year in 1983 after helping Liverpool to a second successive First Division/League Cup double, though once again success eluded them in the European Cup.
 He scored 24 League goals as Liverpool finished 11 points clear of runners-up Watford.
 On 6 November 1982 Rush scored four goals against Everton in a 5–0 victory, a post-war record for goals by a single player in a Merseyside derby.

-Liverpool's third successive League Cup triumph in this was added through a 2–1 win over Manchester United after extra time at Wembley.
-He was voted PFA Player of the Year and BBC Wales Sports Personality of the Year in 1984 as Liverpool retained both the League and the League Cup and won the European Cup to complete a unique treble that season.
+Liverpool's third successive League Cup triumph was added through a 2–1 win over Manchester United after extra time at Wembley.
+Rush was voted PFA Player of the Year and BBC Wales Sports Personality of the Year in 1984 as Liverpool retained both the League and the League Cup and won the European Cup.
 Rush also added the Football Writers Footballer of the Year to the PFA award he had already claimed – the same feat that his strike partner Kenny Dalglish had achieved a year earlier.

 He scored 47 goals in 65 games (making him the highest goalscorer in all competitions for any professional club that season), a goal every 1.4 matches, as Liverpool finished three points clear of closest rivals Southampton in the League.
-They beat derby rivals Everton 1–0 in the replayed final of the League Cup (after a 0–0 draw in the first ever all-Merseyside final).
+They beat rivals Everton 1–0 in the replayed final of the League Cup (after a 0–0 draw in the first ever all-Merseyside final).
 They also won their fourth European Cup by defeating AS Roma 4–2 on penalties (Rush made it 3–2 before Bruce Grobbelaar's famous 'jelly legs' antics) following a 1–1 draw after extra time.

 The 1984–85 season was Liverpool's first trophyless season in ten years, though they did reach their fifth European Cup final against Juventus in the game of the Heysel Stadium disaster.
-Before the match kicked off rioting football hooligans caused a retaining wall to collapse, killing 39 Juventus supporters.
+Before the match kicked off rioting hooligans caused a retaining wall to collapse, killing 39 Juventus supporters.
 The game ended in a 1–0 win for Juventus.
 Liverpool were beaten to the title by neighbours Everton, who were crowned champions with four matches to spare.
 The sequel to the Heysel disaster was an indefinite ban on all English clubs in European competition, with Liverpool set to serve an extra season once the ban was lifted on other English clubs.
 This meant that Rush and Liverpool were unable to compete in the 1985–86 UEFA Cup.